Leadership St. Johns

 Advancing Leadership In Our Community

 About Leadership St. Johns

-The Chamber of Commerce’s Leadership St. Johns program strives to connect and develop leaders to help drive the success of our local economy as St. Johns County confronts the opportunities and challenges of today and tomorrow.
-Since 2000, more than 350 St. Johns County leaders have graduated from Leadership St. Johns.
+The Chamber of Commerce’s Leadership St. Johns (LSJ) program strives to connect and develop community leaders to help drive the success of our local economy as St. Johns County confronts the opportunities and challenges of today and tomorrow.
+Since 2000, more than 400 St. Johns County leaders have graduated from Leadership St. Johns.

 Participants in Leadership St. Johns must commit to a high standard of attendance and participation in the retreat and program sessions.
-The Leadership St. Johns program consists of eight, eight-hour program days (generally 8:00 a.m.-5:00 p.m.), a two-day retreat, a final program wrap-up, and an opening reception and graduation dinner.
+The Leadership St. Johns program consists of eight, eight-hour program days (generally 8 a.m.-5 p.m.), a two-day retreat, a final program wrap-up, and a graduation dinner ceremony.
 Attendance at all of these events, especially the retreat, is mandatory.
-Excused absences of no more than 12 hours of program days may be missed to be eligible for graduation.
+Excused absences of no more than 8 hours of program days may be missed to remain eligible for graduation.

-Class members will plan and execute a class project incorporating the following goals: 1) Serve the community;draw in/engage alumni; 2) Raise endowment for the LSJ Alumni Scholarship Fund; 3) Raise program awareness to recruit potential future new class members.
+Class members will plan and execute a class project incorporating the following goals: serve the community; draw in/engage alumni; and raise program awareness to recruit potential future class members.

 Are YOU ready to take the LEADERSHIP CHALLENGE?

-During the program year, the class of approximately 25 leaders is convened 1 day each month during which participants experience a full-day of policy briefings and onsite tours providing a comprehensive overview of the challenges and opportunities facing our community.
+During the program year, the class of approximately 25 leaders convenes 1 day each month where participants experience a full day of policy briefings and onsite tours providing a comprehensive overview of the challenges and opportunities facing our community.

 Class members who successfully graduate from the program will be welcomed into the elite ranks of leadership program graduates in St. Johns County and across Florida.